What are InCoTerms?

-The following four rules of international trade are for transportation of goods entirely by sea or inland waterway.
+The following four rules apply to goods shipped by sea or inland waterways.

 Usually, the risk and responsibility are transferred when the goods are on board (apart from FAS).
 As the condition of the items must be verified at this point, these terms are only suitable for non-containerised goods, such as commodities.

 Note: in previous editions of Incoterms, the risk passed between the seller and the buyer at the point where the goods crossed the ship’s rail.

 The seller delivers the goods alongside the buyer’s vessel at the named port of shipment.
 It means that the buyer bears all costs and risks of loss or damage from that moment.